halloleo/unicut/README.md

-# Truncate Unicode to Byte length
+# unicut - Truncate Unicode strings to Byte length

 This project provides and analyses Python functions to truncate a Unicode string in a way that its FUT-8 byte representation does not exceed a given number of bytes.